AdobeDocs/experience-platform.en/help/access-control/abac/end-to-end-guide.md

 >[!CONTEXTUALHELP]
 >id="platform_permissions_labels_about"
 >title="What are labels?"
 >abstract="Labels allow you to categorize datasets and fields according to usage policies that apply to that data.
-Platform provides several "core" data usage labels out-of-the-box, which cover a wide variety of common restrictions applicable to data governance.
-For example, Sensitive "S" labels such as RHD (Regulated Health Data) allows you to categorize data that refers to Protected Health Information (PHI).
+Platform provides several Adobe-define "core" data usage labels, which cover a wide variety of common restrictions applicable to data governance.
+For example, Sensitive "S" labels such as RHD (Regulated Health Data) allow you to categorize data that refers to Protected Health Information (PHI).
 You can also define your own custom labels that fit the needs of your organization."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/data-governance/labels/overview.html?lang=en#understanding-data-usage-labels" text="Data usage labels overview"

 >[!CONTEXTUALHELP]